wcsanders1/DeltaObjectGenerator/README.md

 This library contains an overloaded extension method `GetDeltaObjects` off of `T` that accepts either another instance of `T` or a `JObject`.
 In addition, the library offers a class called `DeltaObjectEngine` implementing `IDeltaObjectEngine`, which offers the overloaded method `GetDeltaObjects` providing functionality identical to the extension method just described.
 Using the interface rather than the extension method offers the possibility of mocking the functionality in tests.

+If an object of type `T` is passed as the final argument, the return type is a `List<DeltaObject>`.
+If an object of type `JObject` is passed as the final argument, the return type is a `DeltaGroup`.

 A `DeltaObject` has the following public properties:

 - `PropertyName` The name of the property.